-These Tuscan Stuffed Mushrooms with Garlic are a quick and easy side dish or appetizer with a ton of flavor.
+These Tuscan inspired Keto Stuffed Mushrooms with Spinach and Garlic are a quick and easy side dish or appetizer with a ton of flavor.
 Sundried tomatoes, spinach, garlic, and cheese overflow tender button mushrooms.
-This spinach keto stuffed mushrooms recipe will stand out from other recipes you have tried.
+This easy low carb stuffed mushrooms recipe will stand out from other recipes you have tried.
+These are also gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

 Keto Stuffed Mushrooms